Varun-Kolanu/issue-assigner/docs/CONTRIBUTING.md

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
 Look at the links below if you're not sure how to open a PR.

+To get an issue assigned, use the issue-assigner bot:

+1. Comment `@issue-assigner claim` to get an issue assigned.
+2. Comment `@issue-assigner abandon` to get an issue unassigned.

 ## Submitting a pull request

-1. [Fork][fork] and clone the repository.
+1. Fork and clone the repository.
-1. Configure and install the dependencies: `npm install`.
+2. Configure and install the dependencies: `npm install`.
-1. Make sure the tests pass on your machine: `npm test`, note: these tests also apply the linter, so there's no need to lint separately.
+3. Make sure the tests pass on your machine: `npm test`.
-1. Create a new branch: `git checkout -b my-branch-name`.
+4. Create a new branch: `git checkout -b my-branch-name`.
-1. Make your change, add tests, and make sure the tests still pass.
+5. Make your change, add tests, and make sure the tests still pass.
-1. Push to your fork and [submit a pull request][pr].
+6. Push to your fork and submit a pull request.
+7. The pull request should contain a phrase like `fixes #1`, `closes #1` etc., to get the PR linked to the issue you re trying to solve.
+8. Make the PR a Draft, if not ready for a review and make it Open when your PR is ready.
-1. Pat your self on the back and wait for your pull request to be reviewed and merged.
+9. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: